This Is What “Never Settle for Mediocrity” Gets Wrong

 It’s something more grounded:

-Keep growing without making your worth dependent on constant achievement.
+Keep growing without making your worth depend on constant achievement.

 That shift changes the entire experience of ambition.